-The current build of Chrome 58 supports Apple's new Touch Bar.
-The implementation of the Touch Bar, so far at least, seems to be similar to that of Apple's own Safari web browser, featuring escape, forward, backward, new tab, bookmark and refresh buttons that can be accessed at a simple touch of the bar.
+Another key feature that seems to be guaranteed with the release of Chrome 58 is for the new Macbook Pro; the current build of Chrome 58 supports the device's new Touch Bar.
+The implementation of this support, so far at least, seems to be similar to that of Apple's own Safari web browser, featuring escape, forward, backward, new tab, bookmark and refresh buttons that can be accessed at a simple touch of the bar.
 Also, tapping a search.URL button takes the user straight through to the URL field in the web browser.
 As of yet though, not much else has been done with the bar, but we expect to see some drastic improvements from here on out now the fundamentals are in place.
 Perhaps the likes of volume and media controls within Chrome, or gestures for inputs or actions may be coming soon.

-The stable release date of Chrome 58 is likely to be toward the end of April/start of May 2017, meaning these features still fairly experimental, but hopefully by the time the release is made to the public, we will be seeing a fully functioning Touch Bar supported by Google's Chrome web browser.
-You can download the latest build from the Chrome Release Channel.
+The stable release date of Chrome 58 is likely to be toward the end of April/start of May 2017 but you can download the latest test build from the Chrome Release Channel.

 Recommendation: Testing for Google Chrome 58 should start as soon as possible, ensuring all features within any online applications work as planned within the Chrome browser for a smooth transition upon release.
 Any applications that feature support for the Apple Macbook Pro's Touch Bar should look at incorporating such features for Google Chrome users as well.

 Prefer your Chrome even newer?
 The next version, Chrome 59, is also now available through the test channels.Last modified on Thursday, 20 April 2017